mwdle/LedEncoder/README.md

     * /state - Reports whether or not the light is on.
     * /restart - restarts the ESP device.
 * Internet connection status indicator: Red onboard LED will turn on anytime the ESP is not connected to a Wi-Fi network.
-* OTA Updates - includes ElegantOTA library to allow for Over-The-Air software updates.
+* OTA Updates - includes ElegantOTA library to allow for Over-The-Air firmware updates.

 ### Coming Soon:
  * Support for multiple LED's with different colors using a serial shift register.